envima/sdmEvaluationMetrics/data/virtualSpecies/README.md

     * `parameters`: A named list of parameter settings for each variable.

 `suitab.raster`:
-A `terra::SpatRaster` object containing the final suitability.
+A `terra::SpatRaster` object containing the suitability.

 ## Data Generation